-THE Capelact Often imitated, never equalled, The Capehart remains today --
+Often imitated, never equalled, The Capehart remains today -as ever--supreme interpreter of the world's great music.

-THE CHIPPENDALE . .
+THE CHIPPENDALE - -

 The Capehart Chippendale, an authentic representation of the master craftmanship of Thomas Chippendale.
 Superb cabinetry, complemented by Capehart's unsurpassed tonal quality and the world famous turn-over record changer.